Permit for the Take of Endangered or Threatened Species

 - change or diminish the course, current, or cross section of public waters, entirely or partially within the state, by any means, including filling, excavating, or placing of materials in or on the beds of public waters.

-DNR has completed its comprehensive review of the company’s public waters work permit application.
-This draft permit is for a culvert extension to widen Dunka Road, the connecting road between the proposed NorthMet plant site and mine site.
+The DNR completed its comprehensive review of the company’s public waters work permit application.
+This draft permit is for a culvert extension to widen Dunka Road, the connecting road between the NorthMet plant site and mine site.

 DNR accepted written public comments on the draft dam safety permits from September 15, 2017 until October 16, 2017.
 This public comment period is now closed.

-PolyMet’s public waters work permit application along with DNR’s draft public waters work permit and fact sheet can be found below.
+PolyMet’s public waters work permit, along with supporting documentation, can be found below.

 Draft Public Waters Work Permit and Fact Sheet

 Fact Sheet - Draft Public Waters Work Permit Fact Sheet (1 MB) »